MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

 ### Introduction

 This is another prompt engineering challenge.
-In the previous steps, we got relevant documents based on the user's search query.
+In the previous steps, we've learnt how to get relevant documents based on the user's search query.

-Now it is time to take the relevant documents, along with the conversation history, and craft a response to the user.
+Now it is time to implement the full RAG flow that takes the conversation history, the user's message, and crafts a response to the user.
 This is the response that the user finally recieves when chatting with the **Movie Guru** chatbot.

 The **conversation history** is relevant as the user's intent is often not captured in a single (latest) message.
-Look at the example below:
+Look at the example below to understand why:

 ```text
 User: I can't believe they cast Robert Pattinson as Batman, he's way too gloomy!